Shader Interfaces

 There are two classes of variables that can be matched between shader stages, built-in variables and user-defined variables.
 Each class has a different set of matching criteria.

-variables of a shader stage have undefined: values until the
+Output variables of a shader stage have undefined: values until the

-shader writes to them or uses the Initializer
+shader writes to them or uses the Initializer operand when declaring

 the variable.

-Built-in Interface Block
+Built-In Interface Block

 Shader built-in variables meeting the following requirements define the built-in interface block.
 They must